stevendnoble/stevendnoble.github.io/recipes/moms-recipes/_posts/2024-01-01-country-apple-fritter-bread.md

   - recipes/moms-recipes/_posts/2024-01-01-classic-homestyle-meatloaf.md
 sitemap: true
 hide_description: true
----

-* this unordered seed list will be replaced by the toc {:toc}
+intro: >
   Embrace the essence of autumn with every slice of this Country Apple Fritter Bread, a sweet and comforting treat that combines the homely flavors of ripe apples and cinnamon with the irresistible tenderness of freshly baked bread.
 This recipe weaves together simple ingredients like milk, sugar, flour, and eggs into a delectable loaf, layered with chopped apples and a cinnamon-brown sugar blend, creating a moist and flavorful bread that's perfect for any time of day.
 Topped with a creamy glaze that melts into each slice, this bread is not just a dessert—it's an experience.

-## Ingredients

-**Bread:**
+ingredients:

-* ½ cup milk
+  - ½ cup milk
-* 2½ cups sugar
+  - 2½ cups sugar
-* 1½ cups all-purpose flour
+  - 1½ cups all-purpose flour
-* 2 eggs
+  - 2 eggs
-* 1 tsp ground cinnamon
+  - 1 tsp ground cinnamon
-* 2 apples, peeled and chopped
+  - 2 apples, peeled and chopped
-* 1 tsp vanilla extract
+  - 1 tsp vanilla extract
-* 1½ tsp baking powder
+  - 1½ tsp baking powder
-* ½ cup light brown sugar
+  - ½ + ⅓ cup light brown sugar
-* ½ cup butter, room temperature
+  - 1 cup butter, room temperature

-**Creme Glaze:**

-* ½ cup butter
-* ⅓ cup light brown sugar

-## Instructions
+instructions:
+  - step:
+    title: Prepare

-1. **Prepare:** Preheat your oven to 350°.
+    description: Preheat your oven to 350°.
 Grease and line a loaf pan with foil, then grease again for easy removal.
+  - step:
+    title: Mix

-2. **Mix:** Combine brown sugar and cinnamon in a bowl.
+    description: Combine brown sugar and cinnamon in a bowl.
 In a separate bowl, beat white sugar and butter until fluffy, then gradually add eggs, vanilla, milk, flour, and baking powder to form the batter.
+  - step:
+    title: Layer

-3. **Layer:** Pour half the batter into the prepared pan, top with half the apples and half the cinnamon-sugar mix.
+    description: Pour half the batter into the prepared pan, top with half the apples and half the cinnamon-sugar mix.
 Repeat the layers, then use a toothpick to swirl and create a pattern on top.
+  - step:
+    title: Bake

-4. **Bake:** Cook for 50-60 minutes or until a toothpick comes out clean.
+    description: Cook for 50-60 minutes or until a toothpick comes out clean.
 Glaze the hot bread with the butter and brown sugar mix right out of the oven.
+  - step:
+    title: Cool

-5. **Cool:** Allow it to cool in the pan for 20-30 minutes before serving.
+    description: Allow it to cool in the pan for 20-30 minutes before serving.
+nutrition:
+  serving_size: 1 slice
+  servings_per_recipe: 8
+  calories: 433
+  total_fat: 13.1
+  saturated_fat: 7.3
+  cholesterol: 120
+  sodium: 133
+  total_carbohydrates: 80.8
+  dietary_fiber: 2.4
+  protein: 5.6g
+prep_time: PT20M
+cook_time: PT1H
+total_time: PT1H20M
+---

+# Country Apple Fritter Bread

 ## The Story Behind Country Apple Fritter Bread